 How to Make Lower Third Titles That Don’t Suck

-Usually only on screen for a few seconds, there’s much more to a lower third than meets the eye.
-A combination of text and graphical elements, it is simply another way to provide an audience with information.
+Lower thirds (also known as L3s) are usually only on screen for a few seconds.
+But there’s much more to a lower third than meets the eye.
+A combination of text and graphical elements, an L3 is simply another way to provide an audience with information.
 When used properly, a lower third should supplement the main visuals, giving the viewer added context.
 Whether it’s a name, place, or some other tidbit of information, the lower third is a powerful filmmaking tool.

 Let’s say, as an example, that you’re working on a documentary and you’re cutting together soundbites from an interview.
 Does the interview subject’s name add anything to your story?
 Perhaps they’re an expert discussing a very specific aspect of their industry.
 In this case, a lower third could be very useful, maybe even necessary.